Some Cayenne Pepper Supplementing Tips and Tricks

 So, after years of supplementing with cayenne, and literally hearing from people all over the

-globe, here are a few tips on drinking cayenne and using cayenne.
+globe, here are a few tips on supplementing with the amazing spice known as cayenne pepper.

 I mentioned or alluded about the people who have contacted me from around the world.